This article was originally published in December 2015. It was last updated in August 2023.

-Grab a pint of: Copper, a Düsseldorf-style Altbier that’s known as the brewery’s flagship (4.9% ABV) Full beer list
+Grab a pint of: Copper, a Düsseldorf-style Altbier that’s known as the brewery’s flagship (4.9% ABV).

-One of Charlotte’s newest spots on the beer scene, Petty Thieves Brewing Co., opened its doors on September 19.
-The smaller size of the brewhouse allows for new brews to be in constant rotation.
+Petty Thieves is known for its experimentation and the smaller size of the brewhouse allows for new brews to be in constant rotation.

 The vibe: Designed like an old cigar lounge, the space is filled with well-worn leather couches, and thrifted finds.